jerng/studies/web-component-studies/README.md

 ```
 #### 2.4.2.
 DOM *node tree* Notation : a missing specification?
 - For any **markup**, the DOM may rearrange the *node tree* differently, including  automatic removal and insertion of `Elements`  that were not in the original markup.
-- For any for any ***node tree***, the DOM may render things differently based on differentiated rules
+- For any for any ***node tree***, the DOM may render things differently based on differentiated rules.
 - So, for any new feature introduced to the environment, one has demonstrate { the **markup**, the ***node tree***, and the **rendering** }.
 Otherwise there are unapparent corner cases.

 Short-hand notation for DOM *node trees* ... it doesn't exist.
 If you open your browser developer tools and look at the rendered *node tree* it is actually in an **unofficial, non-specified format** decided by the browser vendor.

-Which is how you get shit  like :
+Which is how you get :shit: like :
 ```
 <div class="shadow-host">
     #shadow-root